yochaigal/cairn/wip/misc/extras.md

 ## Backgrounds
 **Younger Sibling: **Create a second character They share your background, and will follow you to the ends of the earth.
 You are not necessarily related.

+## Ideas

+### Month Names

+- Deities or religious figures
+- Emperors, leaders or famous figures
+- Natural phenomena
+- Agricultural events
+- Seasons
+- Celestial bodies or events
+- Cultural or societal events
+- Numeric order
+- Virtues or abstract concepts
+- Weapons or objects of significance
+- Mythical creatures or legends
+- Elements or materials
+- Colors
+- Landforms
+- Animals
+- Tribes or clans
+- War or peace
+- Life events
+- Art or music
+- Trade or commerce